1312 (13th November)

 1316 (13th August)

-Edward’s brother, John was born to Edward II and his wife Isabella.
+Edward’s brother, John was born to King Edward II and Isabella.

 1318 (18th June)

-Edward’s sister, Eleanor, was born to Edward II and his wife Isabella.
+Edward’s sister, Eleanor, was born to Edward II and Isabella.

 1321 (5th July)

-Edward’s sister, Joan, was born to Edward II and his wife Isabella.
+Edward’s sister, Joan, was born to Edward II and Isabella.
 She was known as Joan of the Tower because she was born in the Tower of London.

-Edward travelled to France with his mother, Queen Isabella, to pay homage to Charles IV and so end the war.
+Prince Edward travelled to France with his mother, Queen Isabella, to pay homage to Charles IV and so end the war with France.

 1325 (2nd September)

-Edward was made Count of Ponthieu and Montreuil.
+Edward was created Count of Ponthieu and Montreuil.

 1325 (10th September)